joergschultzelutter/mowas-pwb/README.md

 - This is a hobby project.
 It has no commercial background whatsoever.

+- Although government warning messages are consumed by this app, this program is not an official Government warning app.
+If it breaks, you get to keep both pieces.

 - Both DAPNET messaging option or the ``follow-the-ham`` aprs.fi tracking option __require you to be a licensed ham radio operator__.
-If you run this program in Telegram-only mode, no ham radio license is required, though.
+If you run this program in Telegram-or-Email-only mode, no ham radio license is required, though.

 - In case the ``follow-the-ham`` option is used: The user's position information (as well as other APRS user's position data) which is used by this program is acquired from freely accessible data sources such as aprs.fi et al. These data sources gather APRS information from ham radio users who did decide to have their position information actively submitted to the APRS network.
 Any of these information sources can already be used for a various user's position inquiry.